vors/vors.github.io/_posts/2015-09-10-difference-between-requiredversion-and-moduleversion.markdown

 Simple.
 Modules are shared, published to the gallery, developed and naturually evolve.
 Which means that they can have breaking changes.
-You don't want them in your production do you?
+You don't want them in your production, do you?

 ## ModuleSpecification